APGorobets/mkdocks1/docks/dashboards.md

 “Name” and “Text” fields are filled by default, the text is changeable.
 Fill in the “Recipients” field (unlimited number of emails per time), and press the “Send” button.
 Pop-up message “Email was successfully sent” would appear in the lower-right corner of the window.

+To change the widget placement / resize, click on the “Widgets” icon in the upper-right corner of the window: